Krnsand/pp4-restaurants/README.md

 ![wireframe footer](static/assets/img/README-img/footer-contact-wire.png)

 Django's Class-Based Generic Views were used, to build the models in an Object Oriented way.
 For the User model specifically, the Django package 'AllAuth' was used.
-This does a lot of the work for you, like creating unstyled login, sign-up and forgot password pages and functionality and creating the User model and User Manager model.
-For the purposes of this project, I decided that the 'AllAUth' packaged templates were just fine, I would however in the fututre like to override them and make something on my own.
+This does a lot of the work for you, like creating unstyled login, sign-up and logout pages and functionality and creating the User model and User Manager model.
+For the purposes of this project, I decided that the 'AllAUth' packaged templates were just fine, I would however in the future like to override them and make something on my own.

 My models are as followed: